image-et-son/p600fw/index.md

 ## Patch collection for the v2022 firmware

 The new firmware version comes with a patch collection which utilises some of the new features.
 Please refer to the enclosed documentation for patch groups, names, contributors as well as features used in each patch.
-These are free to use but - like alsways - it would be nice to acknowledge the work if it adds substantially to your work.
+These are free to use but please acknowledge the work of others if it adds substantially to your work.

 <button style="background-color: #267CB9;border: none;color: white;padding: 15px 32px;display: inline-block;" onMouseOver="this.style.backgroundColor='#069'" onMouseOut="this.style.backgroundColor='#267CB9'"  onclick="window.location.href='https://github.com/image-et-son/p600fw/releases/download/v2022/P600_v2022_Patch_Collection_1.zip';">Download v2022 Patch Collection 1 (ZIP)</button>